LiyangSong/liyangsong.github.io/content/posts/common_leetcode_algorithms_part_i_binary_search.md

 &nbsp;

-## Binary Answer type
+## Binary Answer Type

 This type of question do not have a clear search range.
+And always the judging condition is not the required variable (search variable).

 The key is to identify:
 - The upper and lower limits
+- The function to transform the search variable to the condition variable
 - The condition to judge and discard one half

 &nbsp;